-- History of fashion

-- Application of design principles in fashion

-- Fitting techniques

-- Identification and properties of textiles

-- Intermediate sewing skills

-- Comparison shopping for clothing and accessories

-- Construction of textile products used in the home

-- Fashion merchandising techniques

-- Career opportunities in the field of clothing and textiles
+- History of fashion - Application of design principles in fashion - Fitting techniques - Identification and properties of textiles - Intermediate sewing skills - Reuse or upcycling of garments and materials - Comparison shopping for clothing and accessories - Construction of textile products used in the home - Fashion merchandising techniques - Caring for clothing/making repairs and alterations - Career opportunities in the field of clothing and textiles

 Throughout the semester students will construct a minimum of three projects to enhance their construction skills.
+Students will also explore fashion and it's merchandising.
+Upcycling fabrics for a variety of commercial and personal needs.

-CLOTHING & TEXTILES III ILLINOIS STATE CODE: 19203A001 Credit: 0.5 Length: semester Open to Grade(s): 11-12 Prerequisite: Clothing & Textiles I & II or permission of Instructor or Principal Grade of C or above in Clothing & Textiles I, & II
+CLOTHING & TEXTILES III

+Prerequisite: Clothing & Textiles I & II or permission of

+Instructor or Principal

+Grade of C or above in Clothing & Textiles I, & II